atsayansach/Data-Analytics-Portfolio/README.md

 This task shows that I am capable of using Excel to analyse data by using pivot tables.

+## Visualising Revenue by Age Groups in Excel

+## Dataset

+- Bike Sales Pivot Lab

+- This dataset contains information about a bike shop's sales and customers.

+- Source: via bootcamp, all datasets are from Kaggle

+-

 ## Stomach Cancer analysis using a Tableau visual

 ### Dataset